fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 ### Angels Messengers

+    He sends down the angels, with the inspiration of His command, upon whom He wills of His servants, [telling them], "Warn that there is no deity except Me; so fear Me."
+    Quran, 16-Surah An-Nahl (The Bees) 2

+    By those [angels] lined up in rows
+    And those who drive [the clouds]
+    And those who recite the message
+    Quran, 37-Surah As-Saaffat (Those Ranges in Ranks) 1-3

     [All] praise is [due] to Allah, Creator of the heavens and the earth, [who] made the angels messengers having wings, two or three or four.
 He increases in creation what He wills.
 Indeed, Allah is over all things competent.
     Quran, 35-Surah Fatir (The Orignator) 1